Background pattern

 Children

-Due to the lack of data on the use of Thyrogen in children, Thyrogen should be given to children only in exceptional circumstances.
+Due to the lack of data on the use of Thyrogen in children, Thyrogen should only be given to children in exceptional circumstances.

-Other medications and Thyrogen
+Other medicines and Thyrogen

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Your doctor will determine the exact activity of radioactive iodine to be used for imaging, taking into account the fact that you continue to take thyroid hormones.